 I wish I could paint a positive picture here, but even if we make significant progress back from 2019 in terms of the abundance of these stocks, the Management Plan thresholds combined with a full Canadian fishery translates to an increased likelihood of a very limited season on the Skykomish River summer chinook in the future.

 Remember that table?
 Most of the Total ER is not something we control.
-Which means Canada can hand us a number and that number can instantly translate to limited or no fishing on these stocks.
+This means Canada can hand us a number and that number can instantly translate to limited or no fishing on these stocks.

-And the number they hand us is extremely likely to be problematic given we have a total ER of 20%…unless we have a banner return year of natural origin chinook…
+And the number they hand us is extremely likely to be problematic given we have a total ER of 20%…unless we have a banner return year of natural origin Chinook…

 What’s the solution?
 How do we get this opportunity back?